-Benefits Your Payment Covered Services must be determined as Medically Necessary by American Specialty Health Plans of California, Inc. (ASH Plans).
+Benefits Your Payment

+Covered Services must be determined as Medically Necessary by American Specialty Health Plans of California, Inc. (ASH Plans).

 Up to 30 visits per Member, per Calendar Year.
 The 30 visit maximum is for acupuncture and chiropractic services combined.

-When using an ASH Participating Provider When using a Non-Participating Provider Services are not subject to the Calendar Year Deductible and do count towards the Calendar Year Out-of-Pocket Maximum. eld Association Acupuncture Services Shield Office visit \$10/visit Not covered $\stackrel{\oplus}{\stackrel{\supseteq}{\supseteq}}$ Chiropractic Services the Office visit \$10/visit Not covered 0 Chiropractic Appliances All charges above \$50 Not covered & a Panafit Plans may be madified to ansure complia unas with State and Fodoral Boaring
+Services are not subject to the Calendar Year Deductible and do count towards the Calendar Year Out-of-Pocket Maximum.
+When using an ASH Participating Provider When using a Non-Participating Pro vider

+Acupuncture Services

+Office visit \$10/visit Not covered

+Chiropractic Services ıtion

+Office visit \$10/visit Not covered ocio

+Chiropractic Appliances All charges above \$50 Not covered l Ass

+J Slue Shield of California is an independent member of the Blue Shield Association

+A16203 (06/24) 119 blue shieldca.com Blue S